eduardochiaro/its-nothing/README.md

 - Change the text color (only for Pebbles with color screens)
 - Set the 12/24 hour setting
 - Show AM/PM (only if the 12/24 hour setting is set to 12 hours)
+- Top and Bottom modules can be set to Steps, Date, or Empty

-This watchface utilizes the font [NDOT 47](https://fontstruct.com/fontstructions/show/2047444/ndot-45-inspired-by-nothing-1), which is licensed under the SIL Open Font License.
+This watchface utilizes the font [Doto](https://github.com/oliverlalan/Doto), which is licensed under the SIL Open Font License.
 Nothing Technology Limited owns the copyright for the NOTHING brand.